pierangelo1982/learning-ELK-STACK/logstash-mysql.md

 	}
 }
 ```
+# cBrief explanation of the .conf file above:
+the jdbc_connection_string (line3) => must terminated with the name of your database.

-N.B: the jdbc_driver_library => must pint to the jdbc driver that you had downloaded and unzip before...
+the jdbc_driver_library (line 6)=> the path must point to the jdbc driver that you had downloaded and unzipped before...

+statement => "SELECT * FROM nameOfTable" (line 8) => is the query on the table of your database.

+in output, index (line 16) => you give the name to the elasticsearch index that will be automatically created when you launch logstash.

-# import database:
+# Create and import database:
 download database from movielens:
 ```
 wget http://files.grouplens.org/datasets/movielens/ml-100k.zip